DaanWillems/blog-site/content/posts/building-a-database-part2-wal-and-compaction.md

 	return nil, nil
 }
 ```

+## Compaction
+One of the downsides of SSTables being immutable is that they can contain information that is no longer relevant.
+Perhaps the record has been deleted, or updated.
+This can cause the table to grow unnecessarily large.
+To address this issue we can compact tables together using a merge algorithm.
+During compaction we can discard irrelevant values.

+We will implement an iterative merge algorithm using buffered I/O. The tables themselves are already sorted, which makes it a lot easier.
+The algorithm will work as follows:
+1. Open _n_ table files for reading, and _y_ for writing
+2. Read the first key from each table
+3. Compare the keys, write the smallest key and corresponding entry to the output file.
+4. Advance the reader for the table that had the smallest key, and repeat step 3 until all but one table is exhausted.
+If the keys are the same, take the most recent entry.
+5. Write the remaining entries from the non-exhausted table to the output file.
+6. Close all files and delete the old tables.

+In theory, compaction can happen in the background, seperate from querying.
+We'll have to switch out the 2 input tables for the output table without confusing the query process.
+In other words, this operation must be atomic.

 ## Conclusion
 In this part we implemented a WAL to make sure data in the memtable is crash resistant.
 We also added the ability to store and search multiple SSTables on disk.
 It's starting to look like an actual database!